KU-Blockchain/DAO-Docs/docs/Getting Started/dao-tokens.md

 sidebar_label: Tokens of the DAO
 ---

-# Understanding Tokens in Our DAO
+# Understanding Tokens in The DAO

-Welcome to our guide on understanding the digital tokens used in our DAO!
-This document will explain what these tokens are, how they work, and why they are important.
-We will focus on three main types of tokens: KUBIX tokens, Executive NFTs, and Membership tokens.
+While you don't need a deep understanding of KUBI tokens to use the DAO, this is a helpful introduction to understanding the basics of what these tokens are, how they work, and why they are important.
+There are 3 three main tokens used in the DAO: KUBIX tokens, Executive NFTs, and Membership tokens.

+None of these tokens have any monetary value and are designed to ensure fair voting, participation tracking, and admin priviliges.

-## What are Tokens?
+## First, what are Tokens?

 In the context of blockchain and cryptocurrencies, a token represents a unit of value issued by an organization or project.
 It can have various uses such as granting access to services, representing voting power, or even as a reward system.
 Tokens are digital and can be transferred between individuals or entities on a blockchain network.

-## KUBIX Tokens
+## 1. KUBIX Tokens

 ### Overview